TKGgunter/tg_notebook/README.md

 This is a tool being made to help with iterative workflow and data analysis.

-Watch me program live at:
-www.twitch.tv/jalapenobomber
+Want to help guide project or just watch it live join me at: www.twitch.tv/jalapenobomber